amirshamaei/Frequency-and-Phase-Correction-of-MRS-signals-Using-Cross-Correlation/README.md

 FPCcorr(refrence signal, data(number of points, number of signals), method("fminunc" or "fminsearch"), range(in points, e.g: 1:1:1000), dwelltime, visus(true or false) )

-* I didn't normalize the dot product but in case you find it neccessary you can add it to the @func.
 ## This project was supported by:
 European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 813120 (INSPiRE-MED)